fbpx

 Annual Provider Directory Accuracy Analysis and Reports

-MA organizations might need to conduct an annual analysis and report on the accuracy of their provider directory information.
-They could use a random sample of providers listed in the directory, including those from specialties with high rates of inaccurate information as determined by the HHS Secretary.
-This might involve specialties like mental health or substance use disorder treatment.
-The report would need to include an accuracy score for the provider directory information, using a verification method specified by the Secretary.
+MA organizations will need to conduct an annual analysis and report on the accuracy of their provider directory information for each MA plan they offer.
+The proposed legislation calls for a review of a random sample of providers listed in the directory, with a focus on specialties prone to inaccurate information, as determined by the Secretary of Health and Human Services (HHS).
+Examples cited of such specialties are mental health or substance use disorder treatment.

 Publication of Provider Directory Accuracy Scores